NathanLouth/DebianKiosk/README.md

 ## Troubleshooting

+### Startx Error
+If startx fails to launch, try running the script again.
+This will reinstall the necessary packages.

 ### Chromium Not Launching
 If Chromium does not launch, ensure that the kiosk user has the appropriate permissions and that xinit and Chromium are properly installed.